SergiColl5/paddle_court_location/README.md

-# paddle_court_location
-Where should I build my Paddle Court?
+# Where should I build my Paddle Court?